webpack-contrib/config-loader/README.md

 This module supports extending webpack configuration files with [ESLint-style](https://eslint.org/docs/user-guide/configuring#extending-configuration-files) `extends` functionality.
 This feature allows users to create a "base" config and in essence, "inherit" from that base config in a separate config.
-A simple
+A bare-bones
 example:

 ```js